 Several private civil actions filed against Sonic Automotive, Inc. and several of our dealership subsidiaries purport to represent classes of customers as potential plaintiffs, and make allegations that certain products sold in the finance and insurance departments were done so in a deceptive or otherwise illegal manner.
-A motion for class certification has been filed in one of those private civil actions, although no order certifying a class has been entered in any of the lawsuits.
-The civil action in which the motion for class certification has been filed purports to represent a class of customers of all of our Florida dealership subsidiaries.
-We are vigorously opposing this motion for class certification.
+In one private civil action in Florida, described in more detail in a paragraph below, the trial court granted the plaintiff's motion for class certification in June 2005, a ruling that we are appealing to the Florida Court of Appeals.
 Another one of these private civil actions has been filed in South Carolina state court against Sonic Automotive, Inc. and 10 of our South Carolina subsidiaries.
 We have been advised that the plaintiffs' attorneys in this South Carolina private civil action intend to file private civil class actions against Sonic Automotive, Inc. and certain of its subsidiaries in other states.
 This group of plaintiffs' attorneys has filed another one of these private civil class action lawsuits in state court in North Carolina seeking certification of a multi-state class of plaintiffs.
 Another one of these private civil actions has been filed in Tennessee state court against Sonic Automotive, Inc. and one of our Tennessee subsidiaries.
 Another one of these private civil actions has been filed in Florida state court against Sonic Automotive, Inc. and two of our Florida subsidiaries.
 This lawsuit also names as a defendant the administrator of the settlement agreement reached between two of our Florida subsidiaries, and the Florida Department of Financial Affairs and Attorney General's office.
 This private civil action alleges, among other things, that the settlement was unfair to the customers who were offered refunds through the settlement with the Florida Department of Financial Services and Attorney General's office.